 This sense of collective purpose can help to normalise the adoption of demand reduction behaviours and encourage the take up of energy efficiency measures.

 If successful, community energy can also help to underpin the more rapid roll out of a decentralised energy system by giving local people a stake in the outcome.

 Community Energy England is committed to working with others to move community energy closer to the centre of energy decision making at both national and local levels.

 Links & Resources

-- To see where the community energy sector could be in 2030, see our Community Energy Vision
+- To learn about community energy and see where sector could be in 2030, see our Community Energy Vision.